Interpolatory pointwise estimates for convex polynomial approximation

-\sect{ Proof of \thm{thm1}} Let $S$ be the piecewise polynomial from the statement of \thm{thm-smooth}.
+Let $S$ be the piecewise polynomial from the statement of \thm{thm-smooth}.
 Without loss of generality, we can assume that $S$ does not have knots at $x_1$ and $x_{n-1}$ (it is sufficient to treat $S$ as a piecewise polynomial with knots at the Chebyshev partition $T_{2n}$).
 Then,

 and

 where $a_+(n,f)$ and $a_-(n,f)$ are some constants that depend only on $n$ and $f$.

 We will now show that \be n^{-2} \max\{ |a_+(n,f)|, |a_-(n,f)| \} \to 0 \quad \text{as} \quad n \to\infty . \ee Indeed, it follows from \ineq{interendonepub} that, for all $x\in I_1\cup I_2$,